Question: Is the piece veneer?

 Question: How long does freight shipping take and what is the process?

-Freight shipping is unlike small package shippers such as Fedex and UPS.
-Freight shippers have a handful of trucks that run the entire country and are only in your area for a short amount of time.
-Freight shippers average delivery time is 4-6 weeks typically and they will call you a day or 2 in advance with a day and time (usually a 2 hour window) for delivery.
-Our shippers will blanket wrap, ship, insure and deliver inside your home.
+Freight shipping is unlike small package shippers such as Fedex and UPS in that they only have a handful of trucks that run the entire country and are only in your area for a short amount of time.
+Freight shippers average delivery window is 4-6 weeks.
+They will call you a day or 2 in advance with a day and time (usually a 2 hour window) for delivery.
+Our shippers will blanket wrap, ship, insure and deliver/place inside your home.

-If you are in more of a hurry, we do utilize freight shippers that fly the item to you and deliver inside your home 3-5 days after crating.
-As you can imagine that is a more expensive option, but just let us know what your timeframe is and we will provide appropriate shipping quotes.
+If you are in more of a hurry, we do utilize LTL shippers that deliver anywhere from 5-20 days after packing/crating.
+They offer curbside delivery or inside delivery for a slightly higher price.
+Just let us know what your timeframe is and we will provide appropriate shipping quotes.

 Question: Do you sand and refinish?

-Absolute not!
 We never sell Mid Century reproductions.
 All of our items are 40-70 years old and in excellent condition, however some vintage character from use should be expected.
+Any exceptions to this will be noted in the listed description, but we do not sell MCM reproductions.
 We have very high standards at Dirty Girls Restoration and take our time with every piece we sell.